cosmos/ibc-go/docs/middleware/ics29-fee/end-users.md

 - Client developers

-The Fee Middleware module allows end users to add a 'tip' to each IBC packet which will incentivize relayer operators to relay packets between chains.
-GRPC endpoints are exposed for client developers as well as a simple CLI for manually incentivizing IBC packets.
+The Fee Middleware module allows end users to add a 'tip' to each IBC packet which will incentivize relayer operators to relay packets between chains. gRPC endpoints are exposed for client developers as well as a simple CLI for manually incentivizing IBC packets.

 ## CLI Users